 Paul wrote the book of Titus.
 Paul was from the city of Tarsus.
 He had been known as Saul in his early life.
-Before becoming a Christian, Paul was a Pharisee.
-He persecuted Christians.
-After he became a Christian, he traveled several times throughout the Roman Empire telling people about Jesus.
+Before becoming a believer, Paul was a Pharisee.
+He persecuted believers.
+After he became a believer, he traveled several times throughout the Roman Empire, telling people about Jesus.
 What is the book of Titus about?

 Paul wrote this letter to Titus, his fellow worker, who was leading the churches on the island of Crete.
 Paul instructed him about selecting church leaders.
-Paul also described how the believers should behave towards each other.
+Paul also described how believers should behave toward each other.
 He also encouraged them all to live in a way that pleases God.
 How should the title of this book be translated?

 Translators may choose to call this book by its traditional title, "Titus."
 Or they may choose a clearer title, such as "Paul's Letter to Titus" or "A Letter to Titus."
-(See: How to Translate Names (p.84)) Part 2: Important Religious and Cultural Concepts In what roles can people serve within the church?
+(See: How to Translate Names (p.94)) Part 2: Important Religious and Cultural Concepts In what roles can people serve within the church?

 There are some teachings in the book of Titus about whether a woman or divorced man can serve in positions of leadership within the church.
 Scholars disagree about the meaning of these teachings.
 Further study on these issues may be necessary before translating this book.

 Part 3: Important Translation Issues

 Singular and plural you

 In this book, the word I refers to Paul.
 Also, the word you is almost always singular and refers to Titus.
 The exception to this is 3:15.
-(See: [[rc:///ta/man/translate/figs-exclusive]] and [[rc:///ta/man/translate/figs-you]])
+(See Forms of 'You' - Singular (p.89))

 What is the meaning of God our Savior?